gocodevs/GoMasternode/doc/tor.md

 ./blocknoded -proxy=127.0.0.1:9050
 ```

-Run a Blocknode hidden server
+Run a Gocoin hidden server
 -------------------------------

 If you configure your Tor system accordingly, it is possible to make your node also